mayankkamboj47/mayankkamboj47.github.io/posts/2022-08-08-einsteins-view-on-apriori-posteriori.md

 layout : post
 ---

-> This article is a 250-word paper I wrote several months back in college.
-It summarises [Einstein's address to the Prussian Academy of Sciences](https://mathshistory.st-andrews.ac.uk/Extras/Einstein_geometry/) titled 'Geometry and Experience'.
-The paper addresses the conflict between Euclidean Geometry and the discovery that the structure of space is not euclidean.
-For the layman, it addresses the question : How is math so certain and absolute, while the sciences are constantly finding faults in their theories and correcting them.
+> This article is a 250-word summary of [Einstein's address to the Prussian Academy of Sciences](https://mathshistory.st-andrews.ac.uk/Extras/Einstein_geometry/) titled 'Geometry and Experience' that I wrote several months back in college.
+There are three ways (or maybe more) to look at what the article does.
+It addresses the conflict between Euclidean Geometry and the discovery that the structure of space is not euclidean.
+Secondly, it addresses the question : How is math so certain and absolute, while the sciences are constantly finding faults in their theories and correcting them.
 Is math always right ?
 How is the nature of math and science different ?
-Looked at it in another, third way, it summarises Einstein's view on the apriori-posteriori analytic-synthetic distinction, where he rules out the apriori-synthetic possibility.
+Thirdly, it summarises Einstein's view on the apriori-posteriori analytic-synthetic distinction, where he rules out the apriori-synthetic possibility.
+All of these are similar if not identical problems.
+Rather than rewriting a more-or-less same argument at length in a post, I am posting the paper itself.

 This paper summarizes Einstein’s argument for how a priori knowledge is possible.